Employment and Training Services

 “Sometimes people despair and believe they will never work again.
 Most people don’t have anyone in their corner.
 Sometimes just seeing your resume in front of you and being able to say, ‘That’s me!’ is the turning point for someone who is really in the pit.”

-In January 2011, Gail found herself living at Fred Victor Women’s Hostel.
+Gail was one of Lydia's first clients at Employment and Training.
+She found herself living at Fred Victor Women’s Hostel.
 She had never been in an emergency shelter before and she felt shattered.
 She learned about Fred Victor Employment and Training Services, and so taking her courage in hand, she showed up at its door.
 It was there she met Lydia who was determined to assist her to get her feet back on the ground in any way she could.
-Lydia introduced her to Jennifer Moxon, (one of Fred Victor Housing Access Workers) and Jennifer was able to assist Gail in finding housing and healthcare.
+Lydia introduced her to a Fred Victor Housing Access Worker who assisted Gail in finding housing and healthcare.

-Gail talks about how quickly things began to improve once she met Lydia and Jennifer.
+Gail talks about how quickly things began to improve once she Fred Victor Lydia and her housing worker.
 “These people are godsent,” she says.
 “Once they grab hold of you, they follow through until your feet are off the ground!”